Addressing the 4 drivers of bronchiectasis may help manage its chronic and progressive nature 1-3

 You know, we have multiple ways we can treat our patients with bronchiectasis, and if we reflect back on the vicious cycle and the vicious vortex, there are multiple places we can intervene to try to improve our patients’ symptoms and achieve all the objectives that we are trying to achieve.
 So we ought to be focusing on all the areas of the vortex to be able to optimize the management of our patients.
 And I know it’s hard to do that, but I think it’s important.

-Targeting 1 aspect is not going to break the cycle in most patients, because it’s not just infection, or not just noninfectious inflammation, or not just problems with clearance of secretions.
+Targeting one aspect is not going to break the cycle in most patients, because it’s not just infection, or not just noninfectious inflammation, or not just problems with clearance of secretions.
 They all feed back on each other.
 So if you treat the retained mucus with airway clearance but you don’t treat the infection, you’re going to have an incomplete response.
 And vice versa, if you treat the infection and you don’t treat, say, underlying cause of inflammation, you’re still going to have dysfunction, ongoing inflammation, and all the negative effects of that.

-Yeah, and a key part of what you’re describing there is people need to understand this is a chronic condition.
+Yeah, and a key part of what you’re describing there is people need to understand, this is a chronic condition.
 This is not like an acute pneumonia and antibiotics, it’s all going to be gone and they’re done.
 They’re going to have it for the rest of their lives.
 And so chronic illness requires chronic therapies, and so you need to have some kind of daily regimen to manage that.

 Bronchiectasis requires a multimodal treatment plan 4,5

-All 4 drivers of bronchiectasis should be targeted with a tailored approach to help address the interdependent modalities that may lead to devastating effects like exacerbations and disease progression.
+All drivers of bronchiectasis should be targeted with a tailored approach to help address the interdependent modalities that may lead to devastating effects like exacerbations and disease progression.
 4-6

 Investigate and treat underlying etiologies